mdbytes/CollegePressMD/README.md

 ### CollegeWordPressTheme

-<p>A demo website for educational institutions.
+<p>A demo website educational institution websites.
 Provides a front end which allows users to browse college programs, review events, and even to register, create, edit and store their own notes.
 Users can also search through instructors and campuses along with related programs and events.
 Initial framework was built in conjunction with <a href="https://www.udemy.com/course/become-a-wordpress-developer-php-javascript/">Becoming a WordPress Developer: Unlocking Power With Code</a>.</p>

 <h3>Course Covers:</h3>
 <ul>